 - Cats will be less likely to contract deadly diseases like FeLV and FIV, which can be contracted through deep bites and mating.

-- Neutering males before 6 months of age will prevent testicular cancer.
+- Neutering males before 6 months of age may prevent testicular cancer.

 - Spaying females before their first heat is the best protection against mammary cancer.
 Each subsequent heat increases their risk of cancer.